 - Which social platforms are they most prevalent on?

 - What groups, associations, industry bodies or communities do they engage with?

 Once you have defined your audience you can determine the types of content relevant to them and when and where they are engaging.

-When it comes to content you need to be strategic and think of how your audience targeting will shape the type of content you should be using.
-In simple terms, think about what you would want to be talking about to your various clients and, again importantly, what they want to be talking about!
-This then lets you develop a plan and content schedule to ensure you are engaging where, when and how your clients are engaging.
+When it comes to content, be strategic and think of how your audience targeting will shape the type of content you should be using.
+In simple terms, think about what you would want to be talking about to your various clients.
+And again importantly, what they want to be talking about!
+This lets you develop a plan and content schedule to ensure you are engaging where, when and how your clients are engaging.

 Remember, as we know in the non-digital world, trust and reputation can’t be built overnight.
 Dipping your toe into social for a week isn’t going to bring results.
-A longer-term strategy is needed of adding value and building a brand.
-Posting relevant and helpful content tailored to your client base that differentiates you, builds trust and engagement over time, will be a winning strategy.
+A longer-term strategy is needed to add value and build a brand.
+Post relevant and helpful content tailored to your client base that differentiates you and builds trust and engagement over time.
+This will be a winning strategy.
 Only then will it lead to new business.

 To contact Nicole Shelley, please see the Contact page.